 How Physical Therapy Keeps You Safe During Recovery

 Outside of a successful surgery itself, the post-op period is perhaps the most important for one’s long term recovery and growth.
 This physical therapy contributes tangibly to one’s growing physical as well as mental health.
 This therapy is vital and will be recommended by the doctors themselves.

 The physical therapy starts right in the post-op bed with splinting, bed to wheelchair transitioning and gait training.
 These minimal exercises ensure safety and independence in the patient.

 Once discharged, the patient is tasked with continuing their regime with regular stretching and in-person therapy.
 The patient will work to develop their strength, mobility, gait and coordination.

-The goals of these therapies are to engage in assisted recovery, energize the body, maximize coordination and functional independence, Because, it is not only the body that needs to recover but the mind as well.
+The goals of these therapies are to engage in assisted recovery, energize the body, and maximize coordination and functional independence.
+Because, it is not only the body that needs to recover but the mind as well.
 Overtime and with dedication towards physical therapy, mobility will increase as the pain subsides.
 Moreover, following a regular physical therapy regime also maintains consistent leg length and further stimulates its growth .

 It’s important to note that the increased strain will temporarily stifle mobility as the bones continue to grow .
 However, the most important aspect is maintaining the prescribed regime consistently lest lengthening will be prematurely halted.

 While it’s tempting to label cosmetic leg lengthening surgery as dangerous and risky, the truth is far greyer than that.
 The rare case of failure usually arises through blatant malpractice, outdated techniques, freak accidents and flagrant disregard for professional expertise.
 Today, advancements in limb lengthening combined with other radical medical advancements like the precise stryde nails have netted greater safety and a high chance of success for any individual (given they choose a qualified surgeon).